 A note on thermodynamic property calculation

 Thermodynamic properties are calculated using a specifically designed module based on the Peng-Robinson equation of state.
 Although this is not as accurate as state-of-the-art multi-parameter equations of state commonly used (e.g., CoolProp and REFPROP), the model is known to provide reasonable predictions for fluid properties, particularly in the vapour-phase region.
-In previous work, a maximum deviation in power output of 5.9% was found between cycle calculations completed using the Peng-Robinson equation of state and using REFPROP.
-This level of accuracy is considered sufficient for a tool whose primary purpose is teaching.
+In previous work related to ORC power systems, a maximum deviation in power output of 5.9% was found between cycle calculations completed using the Peng-Robinson equation of state and using REFPROP.
 For more information, please see the published paper:

 White, M.T., Sayma, A.I, 2018, A generalised assessment of working fluids and radial turbines for non-recuperated subcritical organic Rankine cycles, Energies, 11(4), 800.